 By trying out these dark roast Cuban coffee brands, you can enjoy a much stronger and richer flavor that will take your coffee experience to the next level.

-And once you have chosen your favorite brand, the next section will provide you with tips on how to prepare and enjoy your Cuban coffee.
+Once you have chosen your favorite brand, the next section will provide you with tips on how to prepare and enjoy your Cuban coffee.

 How to Prepare and Enjoy Cuban Coffee

 Making and savoring a cup of Cuban coffee is an experience that should not be rushed; you do it tranquilo.

 The traditional preparation method involves a unique brewing process that gives it a distinct and strong flavor, commonly referred to as “cafecito” or “cortadito”.

 Here are a few tips on how to prepare and enjoy your Cuban coffee to fully experience its rich and bold taste.

 - First, start by selecting your coffee maker carefully.
 For the perfect Cuban coffee, a stovetop espresso maker (also called a moka pot) is the most common and traditional option.

 - Measure two to three tablespoons of coffee grounds per cup of water, depending on your preference for a stronger or milder brew.
 Unscrew the container, remove the filter basket, and fill the bottom chamber of the pot with water.

 - Then, put back the filter basket, add the grounded coffee, and screw on the top chamber.